Compare House Removals

 Compare verified removal companies

 Moving to a new house brings with it so many factors to take into consideration.
-With moving day fast approaching, you'll want to start planning and preparing everything in advance for your house removal, even down to how you’re going to move and pack your bed.
+With moving day fast approaching, you'll want to start planning and preparing everything in advance for your house removals, even down to how you’re going to move and pack your bed.

 Moving and packing your bed may seem like a difficult task and one many people will put off until the last minute, but with proper planning and preparation, it doesn't have to be hard.

 We’ve created the ultimate step by step guide on how to move and pack your bed in 4 simple steps from how to pack your mattress to how to dismantle your bed.

 Moving a bed without the help of a removal company doesn't have to be difficult.
 Follow these 4 simple steps to avoid any damage to your bed and the dismantled parts.